-During the first (pre-doc) year of the Copenhagen Bioscience PhD Programme students follow a curriculum comprising five courses and three rotation projects:
+During the first (pre-doc) year of the Copenhagen Bioscience PhD Programme students follow a curriculum comprising five courses, three rotation projects, and the start of a long-term project that will likely become their PhD project:

 Current CPH Bioscience PhD pre-docs can access course materials here.